 Finally, you can print the Who Uses It page and present it to your bank.
 It is a partial list of the businesses and government agencies that use the same exact system you are using to print the same exact type of checks.
 Every one of the banks they use - and that would cover pretty much every major bank in the US - gladly accept the checks produced by our system.

-If your bank still refuses to accept these demand drafts, they are in clear violation of the Uniform Commercial Codes, the Federal Trade Commission and rules set forth by the American Banking Association - and therefore, it might be wise to find another bank for your business.
+If your bank still refuses to accept these demand drafts, they are in clear violation of the Uniform Commercial Codes, the Federal Trade Commission and rules set forth by the American Bankers Association - and therefore, it might be wise to find another bank for your business.